 I had been drinking this moose-flavored water!

-I can still see this moose carcass to this very day, … whenever I come to a bend in a river.
+I can still see that rotting moose carcass to this very day, … whenever I come to a bend in a river.

 Needless to say that this became a very convincing argument for my first water filter.

-The remainder of that morning was occupied with thoughts of water filters and of how soon I could get one into my hands.
+The remainder of that morning was filled with thoughts of water filters, and of how soon I could get one into my hands.